anachtigall137/public_science/README.md

 entangled system causes an energy flash to appear elsewhere — extracted directly from the quantum vacuum (Ikeda et al. 2023; Rodriguez-Briones et al. 2023).

-This is the same mechanism at cosmic scale.
+This could be the same mechanism at cosmic scale.
 The black hole extracts energy from vacuum entanglement at the ergosphere and delivers it, via TVA, to the quark network in the surrounding gas.
 The quark network crystallizes.
 The crystal emits light.